CNBorn/blog-articles/my-personal-slide-design-guidelines.md

 2. Less information(text) on one slide

     Presuming that all your audiences can not quickly understand while ones are talking about complex concepts, so they tend to slide to find some help.
-Having less text on one slide makes them perceive your idea very quickly and focus on speaking, rather than make them trapped in quite an amount of texts striving for a clue.
+Having less text on one slide makes them perceive your idea very quickly and focus on speaking, Instead of making them trapped in quite an amount of texts striving for a clue.

 3. Clearly indicate where we are / where we were